spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 You aren't required to add any project globs if you don't want to, but you have the option to add as many project globs as you want for a stack.

-Under the hood, the project globs option takes advantage of the [doublestar.Match](https://github.com/bmatcuk/doublestar?tab=readme-ov-file#match){: rel="nofollow"} function to do pattern matching.

-Example matches:
+When the [default push policy](../policy/push-policy/README.md#default-git-push-policy) is used, project globs are evaluated by the [`glob.match()` OPA function](https://www.openpolicyagent.org/docs/latest/policy-reference/#glob){: rel="nofollow"}.

+Example matches, for the default push policy:

-- Any directory or file: `**`
+- Any arbitrarily-nested file: `**`
-- A directory and all of its content: `dir/*`
+- A directory and all of its content (not including nested directories): `dir/*`
+- A directory and all of its arbitrarily-nested contents: `dir/**`
-- Match all files with a specific extension: `dir/*.tf`
+- All files with a specific extension: `**.tf`
-- Match all files that start with a string, end with another and have a predefined number of chars in the middle -- `data-???-report` will match three chars between data and report
+- All files that start with a string, end with another and have a predefined number of chars in the middle -- `**/data-???-report` will match three chars between data and report
-- Match all files that start with a string, and finish with any character from a sequence: `dir/instance[0-9].tf`
+- All files that start with a string, and finish with any character from a sequence: `dir/instance[0-9].tf`

-As you can see in the example matches, these are the regex rules that you are already accustomed to.
+As you can see, these are similar to the regex rules that you may already accustomed to.

+!!! warning
+    The above description does **not apply** if any custom push policies are attached to the stack.
+    In that case, the project globs are evaluated by the custom push policies in whatever way they evaluate them.

 ### VCS integration and repository